Root Canals – Clifton Park, NY

 More than 41,000 root canals are performed each day and over 15 million each year in the United States, according to the American Association of Endodontists.
-Laurie Singh, DDS, and Andy Singh, DDS, are experienced in diagnosing and treating patients in need of root canals at Adirondack Dental Group in Clifton Park, New York.
-To schedule a root canal consultation, call today.
+Laurie Singh, DDS is experienced in diagnosing and treating patients in need of root canals at Adirondack Dental Group in Clifton Park, New York.
+To schedule a consultation to discuss toothache relief with root canals in Clifton Park, NY, call today.

 Why Choose Adirondack Dental Group for Root Canals?

 You need a root canal when a tooth decays and becomes deeply infected.
 Therefore, good oral hygiene practices are key to preventing the need for a root canal.

 These practices include:

 - Flossing once a day

 - Scheduling dental exams and cleanings twice a year